bleech/wp-starter-theme/README.md

 ### Features
 With WordPress, it is easy to create one large `functions.php` file, crammed full of all the custom logic your theme may need.
 This can get messy.
 In Flynt, we split each piece of functionality into smaller, self-contained **feature** bundles.

 In most cases, features add global hooks and filters that affect the project on a global level.
-With this in mind, each feature is built with drag and drop reusability in mind.
+With this in mind, each feature is built with reusability in mind.

 Flynt comes with a core set of ready to go features, each with its own readme.
 To learn more, look through the [Features](https://github.com/flyntwp/flynt-starter-theme/tree/master/Features) directory.